Having your Facebook account hacked or compromised can be financially and emotionally crippling. So, how can you keep your account safe?

 Don’t Accept Random Friend Requests

 It might seem unfriendly, but you shouldn’t accept requests from people you don’t know on Facebook.
-When someone you don’t know becomes your friend, they gain access to a lot of the information you’ve posted.
+When someone you don’t know becomes your friend, they gain access to much of the information you’ve posted.
 Hackers and scammers can mine this information to target your Facebook or email accounts.
 To ensure your account’s security, you should avoid giving this information to strangers.

 Use a Strong and Unique Password